Skip to main content

 Have Questions About Car Accident Reporting Requirements in Rhode Island?
 Ask a Lawyer

 While the state may be small, the consequences of a Rhode Island car accident can be huge.
-You may find yourself facing fines, an uncooperative insurance company, a lawsuit, and even criminal charges.
+You may face fines, an uncooperative insurance company, a lawsuit, and even criminal charges.
 Speak to a local car accident attorney today to make sure you've complied with Rhode Island car accident report laws and other legal obligations.

 Was this helpful?